How to become a lawyer in the UK

 Lawyers’ qualifications: barristers

 - The vocational stage is known as the Bar course.
 The name of this qualification differs between providers but was formerly known as the Bar professional training course (BPTC).
 You will need to have joined an Inn of Court at least 12 weeks before the start of your Bar course.

-- The professional stage is undertaking a pupillage with a barristers chambers (although a small number are available with other types of organisations such as the Government Legal Profession).
+- The professional stage is undertaking a pupillage with a barristers chambers (although a small number are available with other types of organisations such as with the Government Legal Profession).
 Pupillage is a form of on-the-job training that lasts one year.